Red Light Cameras on State Highways

 - The time frame for all annual reports will be from July 1 of the previous year through June 30 of the current year.

-- The deadline for submitting After Activation Annual Reports for the July 1, 2014 to June 30, 2015 reporting period was 5 p.m. on Friday, Oct.
-30, 2015.
-After Activation Annual Reports are no longer being accepted.
+- A report needs to be completed and submitted for every intersection where a photographic traffic signal enforcement camera is installed.
+The deadline for submitting Post-Activation Annual Reports for the July 1, 2021, to June 30, 2022, reporting period is 5 p.m. on Friday, Oct.
+28, 2022.

 - The Post-Activation Report for Red Light Cameras may be submitted by email.